corona-warn-app/cwa-documentation/solution_architecture.md

 The combined risk score is used to determine which defined risk level should be displayed to the user, e.g. “low risk” or “high risk”.
 For this decision, app-defined thresholds for the individual risk levels apply.
 As the values above are multiplied with each other, a single category with a risk score of 0 means that the overall risk score is also 0.
 Additionally, a central threshold for the combined risk score specifies whether an exposure event should be considered or not.
+Furthermore the Google/Apple framework allows to set a [```minimalRiskScore```](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration/3583692-minimumriskscore) to exclude exposure incidents with scores lower than the value of this property.
+In the current version of the API the time spent within the ranges of attenuation buckets are accumulated over all exposure incidents during one matching session.
+Since the number of requests is currently limited, it is not possible to get these values for each day and each exposure incident seperately.
+While by default there is no minimum value set, this value is being configured accordingly, so that resumably irrelevant exposure incidents are excluded.

 ![Figure 13: Calculation of the combined risk score](images/solution_architecture/figure_13.svg "Figure 13: Calculation of the combined risk score")